By Ava Malkin

 OR

-You can receive your Rx at home for less than $55 with free shipping.
+You can receive your Rx at home with free shipping.

 Richard Cocchi is a SKNV expert consultant who creates partnerships with practices in Long Island, Brooklyn, Queens, Staten Island and the Bronx.
 He has been working in healthcare his entire professional career, and he began with SKNV in February.